 My specialty is making food that tastes good.
 I'm not quite so skilled when it comes to making food that's beautiful.

-But when I saw these stunning fresh corn tortillas with zucchini flowers on Girl + Fire, I thought I'd take a shot.
+But when I saw these stunning fresh corn tortillas with zucchini flowers on Girl + Fire a few years back, I thought I'd take a shot.
 And guess what?
 It wasn't actually that hard.

 I've become a big fan of Maseca corn flour and now keep a bag in my pantry at all times.
 Mix Maseca with water to make dough, roll the dough into golf balls, press each one thin in a tortilla press, a minute in a nonstick skillet, and presto - tortillas.
 For a girl from Long Island who tasted her first tortilla long after her first legal margarita, it's pretty magical.